filecash/filecash_announcement/README.md

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

-#### Filecash to support 16GB sector
+#### Filecash to support 16GB sector on 19th January, 2021
   Filecash plans to support 16GB sector at the block height of 244780(at around 10:00am Jan 22, 2021 Beijing time).
 - Lotus node and wallet address can be used by both 16GB and 4GB sectors.
-- Miner hardware for 4GB sector is also compatible with the 16GB sector.
+- Miner hardware for 4GB sector is also compatible with the 16GB sector, 16GB consumption level:
-- 16GB consumption level
 ```
 - 1.PC1 sealing has 5 layers, PC1 cache 155GB/task, PC1 RAM consumption 32GM/task;
 - 2.PC2 sealing has 4 layers, PC2 cache 1160GB/task;